philou/philou.github.com/source/_posts/2014-06-27-rip-mes-courses-dot-fr.markdown

 * Failing allowed me to actually understand Lean Start up !
 The ideas are easy to understand in theory, the practice is a very different thing.
 It should help me for my next project.
 * Resolving real problems on my own was a very good source for valuable blog articles.
 * I collaborated with very clever people on open source libraries
-  * By fixing some bugs in libraries I was using
+  * By fixing some bugs in some libraries I was using
   * By releasing some parts of my code as open source libraries

 Next time, I hope I'll get more euros as well !

 You've got nothing to loose from trying !
 Just do it.
-Give yourself 1 year to get some small success, and then continue or repeat !
+Give yourself 1 year to get some small success, and then continue or repeat with something else !